-ACTION 2.1 I LEEDERVILLE STATION UPGRADE Diagnosis Leederville Station is not a friendly environment for people with differing abilities.
+ACTION 2.
+1 LEEDERVILLE STATION UPGRADE Diagnosis Leederville Station is not a friendly environment for people with differing abilities.
 The overpass connecting West Leederville, Leederville, and Leederville Station is not a comfortable pedestrian or cyclist environment.
-The noise and emissi Square and surround for pedestrians.
-Closi the detour of the bus Leederville Station lacks elevators between the platform and the overpass, and between the overpass and street level.
+Leederville Station lacks elevators between the platform and the overpass, and between the overpass and street level.
 The ramp currently in place is narrow and steep, acting as a barrier to accessibility.
-Analysis Rerouting the bus as Town Centre.
-Leeder to connect the bus fr However, half of this Analysis The overpass connecting West Leederville and Leederville Station to the Town Centre lacks shelter and character.
+Analysis The overpass connecting West Leederville and Leederville Station to the Town Centre lacks shelter and character.
 The ramp leading to the Town Centre is steep, and has a barrier at the bottom.
-The current bicycle parking is not well maintained or secure. agreement for use we As a part of the pote opportunity to includ the Water Corporatio There is an opportunity for the station and overpass environments to be upgraded to increase the level of accessibility for all, improve pedestrian comfort and experience, and improve Rerouting the bus is in Intervention 7. amenities for cyclists.
-Solution Advocate to the Pub Corporation for bus r of the Town Centre.
-Focused Intervention 14.
+The current bicycle parking is not well maintained or secure.
+There is an opportunity for the station and overpass environments to be upgraded to increase the level of accessibility for all, improve pedestrian comfort and experience, and improve amenities for cyclists.
+Leederville UX identifies improvements to Leederville Station as Focused Intervention 14.
 Solution Advocate to the Public Transport Authority for a Leederville Station upgrade.

-Diagnosis 2 REROUTE BUS ROUTE 15 Bus route 15 runs through the heart of Leederville Village Square and generates noise and emissions which detract from the amenity of the Town Centre.
+ACTION 2.2 REROUTE BUS ROUTE 15 Diagnosis Bus route 15 runs through the heart of Leederville Village Square and generates noise and emissions which detract from the amenity of the Town Centre.
 Bus route 15 is a quarter-hourly route between Perth Bus Port and Glendalough Station.
 Currently, it runs through the Town Centre on Newcastle Street and Oxford Street.
 This includes the Village Square, and the northern portion of the café strip.
 The noise and emissions from the bus route makes the Village Square and surrounding alfresco and parklet areas less desirable for pedestrians.
 Closing the Village Square for events also requires the detour of the bus route.
 Analysis Rerouting the bus as an opportunity to improve the amenity of the Town Centre.
 Leederville UX proposes the bus uses Frame Court to connect the bus from Newcastle Street and Leederville Parade.
 However, half of this road is owned by Water Corporation and an agreement for use would need to be negotiated.
 As a part of the potential reroute of the bus, there is an opportunity to include a stop at Leederville Station, and outside the Water Corporation administration building.
 Rerouting the bus is identified in Leederville UX as Focused Intervention 7.
-Solution Advocate to the Public Transport Authority and the Water Corporation for bus route 15 to be rerouted around the perimeter
+Solution Advocate to the Public Transport Authority and the Water Corporation for bus route 15 to be rerouted around the perimeter of the Town Centre.